blackravenltd/CoffeeCloud/README.md

 ```

+Substacks are outputted as seperate files, all filenames will be `<environment>_<stack>.[json|yaml]`, each file will contain all the definitions marked with that stack name.
+All definitions not marked with `Stack` will be outputted in the standard `<environment>.[json|yaml]`.

-To Include a file in all substacks, set the `IncludeAll` parameter to true, as follows:
+To include a file in all substacks, set the `IncludeAll` parameter to true, as follows:

 ```
 module.exports =